Scaling Laws for Predicting Downstream Performance in LLMs: Abstract

 \section{Abstract}

 \looseness=-1 Precise estimation of downstream performance in large language models (LLMs) prior to training is essential for guiding their development process.
 Scaling laws analysis utilizes the statistics of a series of significantly smaller sampling language models (LMs) to predict the performance of the target LLM.
 For downstream performance prediction, the critical challenge lies in the emergent abilities in LLMs that occur beyond task-specific computational thresholds.
 In this work, we focus on the pre-training loss as a more computation-efficient metric for performance estimation.
-Our two-stage approach consists of first estimating a function that maps computational resources (\textit{e.g.,} \textbf{F}LOPs) to the pre-training \textbf{L}oss using a series of sampling models, followed by mapping the pre-training loss to downstream task \textbf{P}erformance after the critical ``emergent phase''.
-In preliminary experiments, this \textbf{\approach} solution accurately predicts the performance of LLMs with 7B and 13B parameters using a series of sampling LMs up to 3B, achieving error margins of 5\% and 10\%, respectively, and significantly outperforming the FLOPs-to-Performance approach.
-This motivates \textbf{\approachmix}, a fundamental approach for performance prediction that addresses the practical need to integrate datasets from multiple sources during pre-training, specifically blending general corpora with code data to accurately represent the common necessity. \approachmix extends the power law analytical function to predict domain-specific pre-training loss based on FLOPs across data sources, and employs a two-layer neural network to model the non-linear relationship between multiple domain-specific loss and downstream performance.
+Our two-stage approach \textbf{\approach} consists of first estimating a function that maps computational resources (\textit{e.g.,} \textbf{F}LOPs) to the pre-training \textbf{L}oss using a series of \modi{fully-converged} sampling models, followed by mapping the pre-training loss to downstream task \textbf{P}erformance \modi{using the intermediate models with emerged performance}.
+In our experiments, this \textbf{\approach} solution accurately predicts the performance of LLMs with 7B and 13B parameters using a series of sampling LMs up to 3B, achieving error margins of 5\% and 10\%, respectively, and significantly outperforming the FLOPs-to-Performance approach.
+Further, we present \textbf{\approachmix}, a fundamental approach for performance prediction that addresses the practical need to integrate datasets from multiple sources during pre-training, specifically blending general corpus with code data to accurately represent the common necessity. \approachmix extends the power law analytical function to predict domain-specific pre-training loss based on FLOPs across data sources, and employs a two-layer neural network to model the non-linear relationship between multiple domain-specific loss and downstream performance.
 By utilizing a 3B LLM trained on a specific ratio and a series of smaller sampling LMs, \approachmix can effectively forecast the performance of 3B and 7B LLMs across various data mixtures for most benchmarks within 10\% error margins.